arleneGit11/Portfolio/Create a Cluster Using kubectl.md

 ### Test the Worker Node Has Been Added

- 1. Once the join is complete, back on the `kcontrol` server, verify that the node has joined the cluster:
+ 1. Once the join is complete, back on the `kcontrol` server, verify that the Node has joined the cluster:

     ```
     kubectl get nodes